What is Doxxing and what can victims do

 Is Doxxing Illegal?

 Is doxxing illegal is a question that needs to be asked on a case-by-case basis.
 While publishing information that is publicly available is rarely illegal, it may be accompanied by other crimes such as stalking, identity theft, incitement to violence, or other types of harassment.
-These are crimes a doxxer can be charged for.
+These are crimes for which a doxxer can be charged.

-Because of the increase of doxxing, governments around the world have recently started to propose and pass anti-doxxing laws.
+Because of the increase in doxxing, governments around the world have recently started to propose and pass anti-doxxing laws.

-While laws about doxxing differs per state, there are some common legal considerations related to doxxing:
+While laws about doxxing differ per state, there are some common legal considerations related to doxxing:

 Privacy Laws: Many countries have privacy laws that protect individuals from the unauthorized disclosure of their personal information.
 Since doxxing typically involves the public disclosure of someone’s private details without their permission, this can potentially violate privacy laws.